 - They are Australia’s largest arboreal animals.

-- Tree kangaroos have tails that are of almost equal size of their bodies.
+- Tree kangaroos have tails that are almost equal in size to their bodies.

 - They have a pouch on the front of their body to keep the young.